 Water sports activities

 It is possible to rent water bikes at the beach, but otherwise, there are no water sports activities.

 At the back end of the beach, you will find the large and very popular restaurant called Mirablau.
 At the central part of the beach, you will find a beach bar.

 Cala Mesquida is a very small and relatively unspoiled holiday resort.
 There is a small area with hotels, some restaurants and a few supermarkets and shops.
 The nightlife is quiet.

-Three of the hotels in town are part of the Viva Hotels chain, which is known for its nice and child-friendly hotels.
-This also applies to the Viva hotel in Cala Mesquida.
+Three of the hotels in town are part of the Zafiro Hotels chain, which is known for its nice and child-friendly hotels.
+Learn more about the Zafiro hotels in Cala Mesquida here.